Say Goodbye to Flash with the Brightcove Player Version 5

 Using MSE makes our video player much more efficient in the rendering of adaptive bitrate HLS video, and it removes a major irritant for many publishers who want to eliminate reliance on Flash across their sites.
 Some of the benefits of using this new architecture include:

 - Faster Loading — Since the video player no longer needs to use Flash, loading time is decreased, which makes time-to-first-frame even faster for maximum content engagement.
-Additionally, our video player will not be automatically paused or filtered by any power-saving or Flash detection logic in the browser (a topic that we covered in a previous post).
+Additionally, our video player will not be automatically paused or filtered by any power-saving or Flash detection logic in the browser.

 - Higher Resolution — We are also able to render high resolution and high frame-rate video with much less CPU usage, making it possible to deliver 4K and 60 FPS video on modest hardware and without draining the battery or activating the laptop fan.